miraland-labs/amman/amman/README.md

 ### Deactivating Test Validator Features

 For the different clusters like _devnet_ some features are disabled.
-By default the locally running solana-test-validator does not disable any features and thus behaves differently than the provided clusters.
+By default the locally running miraland-test-validator does not disable any features and thus behaves differently than the provided clusters.

 In order to run tests in a scenario that is closer to how they would run against a specific